-Disciplinary Proceedings
+Disciplinary Proceedings:

-A student who is accused of violating the Student Conduct Code will be referred to the Chief Student Services Officer or designee, who will determine whether the student is guilty of the charge.
-If the student is found guilty using a preponderance of the evidence, the Chief Student Services Officer will impose appropriate sanctions.
+A student who is accused of violating the Student Conduct Code will be referred to the Chief Student Services Officer or designee, who will determine whether the student is guilty of the violation.
+If the student is found guilty using a weight/preponderance of the evidence, the Chief Student Services Officer will impose appropriate sanctions.
 The student will be notified in writing of the decision.
-Written response will normally be made to the student within 10 school days unless circumstances require additional time for consideration.
+Written response will normally be made to the student within 5 school days unless circumstances require additional time for consideration.

-If the student disagrees with the action taken, he or she may request a hearing before the Hearing Board Committee within seven school days from the time the notification is received.
-The request for a hearing must be in writing.
-The hearing date will be set by the chair of the Hearing Board Committee no later than 15 school days after the receipt of the student's request for a hearing.
+If the student disagrees with the action taken, they may request an appeal hearing before the Hearing Board Committee within 10 school days from the time the notification is received.
+The request for a hearing must be sent to the Chief Student Services Officer in writing.
+If the Chair of the Hearing Board approves a formal hearing, the hearing date will be set by the chair of the Hearing Board Committee no later than 45 school days from the written sanction.